 - Focusing on creating coaches and mentors instead of managers by training different level leaders of the company.
-It creates experts and not managers.
+It makes experts and not managers.

-- They concentrate on strong and focussed values to keep the team members on the same tangent.
+- They concentrate on solid, focused values to keep the team members on the same tangent.

-- Implementation of high-performance self-motivated teams who are focussed on their targets and towards achieving their goals.
+- Implementation of high-performance self-motivated teams focussing on their targets and achieving their goals.